gilbert-mutai/OpenClaw/README.md

 ## Inputs Needed Before Implementation
 1) OpenClaw hook token and hook endpoint URL.
-2) Mattermost channel ID for OpenClaw delivery.
+2) Mattermost bot token (existing bot is fine) and target channel ID.
 3) On-call routing: static @here tag or source of truth (PagerDuty/Opsgenie/schedule file).
 4) Name handling fallback preference: "Hello" vs "Hello there" when display name is missing.
 5) Final confirmation to use Baileys for MVP with known production risks.